• Skip to primary navigation

 Book Your Rainforest and Sloth Tour!

 If you’re interested in booking this Guanacaste rainforest sloth tour or want more information, please fill out the form below.
+Please note this is for a tour with roundtrip transportation.
+We do not offer just a guide.
+If you have your own transportation, you can book the activities on your own.

 Bijagua Rainforest Sloth Tour

-• Tour description
+• Private Tour description

 Tours include roundtrip transportation, bilingual guide, refreshments, entrance fees and lunch.